Naani: Production

 After the success of Kushi (2000) and its Telugu version Kushi (2001), Suryah began pre-production work on a third story titled New (2004).
 During the process, he felt that making the story into a bilingual film with a Telugu version would help the film's finances and that Mahesh Babu was a perfect fit for the main role.
 Hence, production began for the Telugu version, Naani, as well.
+A few scenes and song picturizations were modified from the Tamil version.
+The song "If You Wanna," in Tamil, is a female solo choreographed solely on Simran, while it was recorded as a duet "Naaku Nuvvu" in Telugu, featuring both Mahesh and Ameesha.
+The track involving Kiran Rathod was not present in the Telugu version; instead, the song "Markandeya"/"Kumbakonam" was picturized on Mahesh Babu and Ramya Krishna as a simple duet.
+The scene involving Shakeela was exclusively shot for the Telugu version, and not present in Tamil.
+The strong adult theme in the Tamil version was toned down to suit Mahesh Babu's image, hence the Telugu version received a "U" certificate, while the Tamil received an "A" along with additional censor cuts, controversies, and fights.